BASILDON LOCAL ELECTIONS 2019

 - MORRIS, Don (Conservative)*

-to be frank, a fairly gormless fellow but as Chairman of the then Regeneration and Environment Committee, he was instrumental in cutting funding projects for Billericay (much of which he redirected to Wickford), so I dislike him pretty intensely.
+As Chairman of the then Regeneration and Environment Committee, Mr Ball was instrumental in cutting funding projects for Billericay, so he is not my favourite person.
 Mrs Catling is standing for Labour in Wickford Castledon for the second time, having stood there last year and for the Wickford Crouch county division in 2017.
 Don is defending a majority of 489 (48%).

 - BROCKMAN, Eunice (Wickford Independent)